HL7/carin-rtpbc/source/pages/index.md

 ### Change log

+**0.1.02 (This version):** Loosened element cardinality restrictions in the Claim profile based on input from reviewers.
+General narrative cleanup

-0.1.01 (This version): Adjusted background and use case material to also reflect RTPBC communication between the patient's application and discount medication pricing sources--which augments information retrieved from the patient's insurer.
+**0.1.01:** Adjusted background and use case material to also reflect RTPBC communication between the patient's application and discount medication pricing sources--which augments information retrieved from the patient's insurer.
 In process of reorganizing content to a more intuitive arrangement.

-0.1.00 (previous version): Initial resources and narrative content.
+**0.1.00:** Initial resources and narrative content.

 <br>